maarten-pennings/303WIFILC01/4-display/readme.md

    Wire.endTransmission();
    ```

+ - For displaying content there is a _data_ register per digit.

  - The data registers (this is overly verbose in the datasheet) for digits 1 to 4
-   are at address 0x68, 0x6A, 0x6C and ox6E (so +20 with respect to the control registers).
+   are at address 0x68, 0x6A, 0x6C and ox6E.

    ![data](TM1650-data.png)